wilsonleong/PortfolioAnalytics/README.md

 * Latest NAV
 * Portfolio summary
 * Realised and unrealised PnL
-* TWRR: Modified Dietz Return (time weighted, suitable measurement for a fund manager)
+* TWRR (time-weighted rate of return): suitable measurement for a fund manager (emphasizes on trading decisions)
-* MWRR: Internal Rate of Return (money weighted, suitable measurement for an individual investor)
+* MWRR (money-weighted rate of return): suitable measurement for an individual investor (emphasizes on timing of in/out flows)
 * Yahoo Finance API (historical prices, FX rates)
 * Historical cost vs valuation